 24-year-old woman killed by her family for marrying outside community

-This morning, the family members allegedly killed the woman by attacking her with a tool that is used to cut sugarcane plants, said the police.
+Family members kill the victim by attacking her with a tool used for cutting sugarcane plants, say cops investigating the case

 A 24-year-old woman was allegedly killed here by members of her family, who apparently were unhappy with her for marrying a man from another community, according to the police.